 At the very fundamentals, I believe that a good Project Manager can manage any project.
 There are of course the typical caveats on “any” but I truly believe that PMs are far more industry portable than most industries seem to be ready to concede.

-Well I may not convince everyone, but I for one am confident in my Project Management skills.
+I may not convince everyone.
+That being said, I am confident in my Project Management skills.
 How can I not be?
 I started as a Customer Support rep giving game hints for the Nintendo game console.
 I’ve worked in handheld devices, mobile phones, consumer software, voice recognition, enterprise storage software, virtualization, and more.
 My most current job?
 I’m that former Software PM doing program management at a hard drive company.
-One of the best compliments I have ever gotten was from my current boss.
+One of the best compliments I have ever gotten was given by my current boss.
 “I hired you because you don’t have twenty years of HDD baggage.
 I needed someone who would focus on the project.”

 Who is Hogarth?
 Read Blog 001 to find out all about my personal gorilla.